kabalisaa/pharamacyInventorySystem/README.md

-# Pharamacy Inventory System
+# Pharmacy Inventory System

-This project intend to help pharamacy manager to manage stock in and stock out of medecine
+This project intend to help pharmacy manager to manage stock in and stock out of medecine

 ## Requirements and pre-installation before running this project